zhuxiao/asvbm/README.md

 <div align="center">
 <img src="img/ASVBM_workflow.png" alt= "ASVBM workflow">
 </div>
+Note that: In ASVBM, variants with size largar than 100 kb will be converted to BND format, and the benchmarking on these variants mainly focuses on the loci of their breakpoints rather than their necleotide sequecnes.
-When benchmarking the performance of a tool, we rely on a set of quantitative metrics to measure its accuracy and practicality.
-Here are some commonly used benchmarking metrics  that can help us understand the different aspects of tool performance:
+When benchmarking the performance of a tool, ASVBM employes a set of quantitative metrics to measure its accuracy and practicality.
+Here are some commonly used benchmarking metrics  that may help us understand the different aspects of tool performance:
 <table>
   <tr>
     <th style="text-align: center;">Metrics</th>